sudo-julia/devenv/docs/index.rst

-.. devenv documentation master file, created by sphinx-quickstart on Tue Oct  5 11:26:31 2021.
+.. dvnv documentation master file, created by sphinx-quickstart on Tue Oct  5 11:26:31 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to devenv's documentation!
+Welcome to dvnv's documentation!
 ==================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   source/devenv
+   source/dvnv
    source/modules